RuddyKani/my-pet/README.md

 CSS

 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+Share any issues or suggestions to ruddymukami@msn.com

 ### License
-Copyright <2020> <Purity Ruddy>
+Copyright 2020 Purity Ruddy

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: